|

 Particulars of Offence

-[3] At the end of the summing-uing-up, the assessors had opined that the the appellant was guilty of the first cout not guilty of the second count.
-The learned trial judge hdge had agreed with the assessors’ opinion, convicted the appellant and sentenced him on 22 August 2019 to a sentence of 14 years and 08 months of
+[3] At the end of the summing-up, the assessors had opined that the appellant was guilty of the first count but not guilty of the second count.
+The learned trial judge had agreed with the assessors’ opinion, convicted the appellant and sentenced him on 22 August 2019 to a sentence of 14 years and 08 months of imprisonment (after the remand period was deducted) with a non-parole period of 11 years.

 [5] Presently, guidance for the determination of an application for extension of time within which an application for leave to appeal